Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 f1_score(actual, predicted)
 Specificity = metrics.recall_score(actual, predicted, pos_label=0)
 ```
-We could calculate these three measures.
-Notice that due to the randomness, these three results may change every time we randomize the sample.
+We could calculate these measures.
+Notice that due to the randomness, these results may change every time we randomize the sample.
 With confusion matrix, one could tell the performance of the classification model.

 ![下载](https://user-images.githubusercontent.com/108682585/194449710-8e20ec90-4108-4ba2-b51e-59a07b8c3e1d.png)